 Online Parking Information System

-The system with its user-friendly application will enable drivers to find available parking spots near their current location using GPS and location-based services,.
+The system with its user-friendly application will enable drivers to find available parking spots near their current location using GPS and location-based services, and also application will enable drivers to make a reservation for parking slot beforehand.
 The sensors will contribute to detecting both availability and absence of a vehicle in a parking spot and update the parking availability in real-time.
 Cameras with AI will monitor plates while entering and exiting to ground and underground parking spaces and provide valuable insights for optimizing the smart parking system.
 QR code will be given to each user while entering the parking slots and will be read by existing systems, which will help calculate the overall time that user spent for parking time.
 System will also allow drivers to pay for calculated parking fees through the application balance, which can be increased both by credit cards and with cash through terminals like E-Manat and MilliÖn.

 The smart parking system will not always guarantee the availability of parking spots or in all locations.
 It will not be responsible for any damages or theft of vehicles parked in the locations that system involves.
 It will not share any user data with third-party companies or individuals without explicit consent from the user.
 The system will not collect any data related to location or payment services from users who do not use the system.